 - Get up and get dressed every day.

 - As you feel better, get back to activities that you enjoy.

-- If after 6-8 weeks you are still feeling depressed and are having trouble resuming the activities you enjoy, contact your doctor.
+- If after six to eight weeks you are still feeling depressed and are having trouble going back to the activities you enjoy, contact your doctor.

 It is normal to have aches and pains after surgery.
 You will receive a prescription for pain medication but you may also use acetaminophen (Tylenol) or any non-aspirin product instead.
-Be sure not to exceed 4 grams (4000 mg) of acetaminophen in a 24 hour period.
+Be sure not to exceed four grams (4,000 mg) of acetaminophen in a 24-hour period.

 Continue using the cough pillow, which supports your chest when you cough.

 Elastic stockings are worn to prevent or lessen leg swelling.
 They should be worn during the day and removed at night.
 Have someone help you with them to avoid straining.
 The stockings can be machine washed and dried.
 Once you are active and have no swelling, you may not need to wear them.

 Have someone nearby when you shower.
 Use mild soap, rinse your incision with water and pat dry.
 Do not scrub your incision.
 You should have a small chair or stool in the shower with you in case you need to sit and rest.
 Do not take a bath until your incisions are completely healed.